jfqd/mi-qutic-kumja/README.md

 This repository is based on [Joyent mibe](https://github.com/joyent/mibe).
 Please note this repository should be build with the [mi-core-base](https://github.com/skylime/mi-core-base) mibe image.

+The original kumquat idea and the code if from [skylime](https://github.com/skylime/) and for php usage.
+We copied it and used it for hosting a java app.

 ## description

 This is a standalone webservice / webhosting template.
 It provides you with